loeiten/ml_nanodegree_capstone/capstone_proposal.md

 Can all the missing data be mended, or should some ticker symbols be left out?
 A visualization of the different data attributes will be done to get a feeling of general trends and patterns.
-Feature engineering will also bee needed as we are working with categorical data.
+Feature engineering will also be needed as we are working with categorical data.
 The features will be created by shifting the data as explained [here](https://machinelearningmastery.com/convert-time-series-supervised-learning-problem-python/).